 FIRE261 BUILDING CONSTRUCTION FOR FIRE PROTECTION

-Pre-requisite(s): A "C-" or higher in FIRE101 and FIRE102 This course provides the components of building construction related to firefighter and life safety.
+This course provides the components of building construction related to firefighter and life safety.
 The elements of construction and design of structures are key factors when inspecting buildings, pre-planning fire operations, and operating at emergencies.

 FIRE270 FIRE PREVENTION